NicetoMeetYou5/nicetomeetyou5.github.io/beginner-template.md

 - **[B.S. in Information Systems and Operations Management]** - [GMU] - [May 2021]
 - **[M.S. in Cybersecurity and Information Assurance]** - [WGU] - [In Progress]

-## Professional Development

 ### Courses and Training
 - [Ultimate AWS Certified Solutions Architect Associate] - [Udemy] - [2025]
 - [Introduction to Bash] - [Datacamp] - [2025]
 - [Introduction to Python] - [Datacamp] - [2025]

 ## Career Goals

-My short-term goal includes getting an internship within the cloud security/compliance space.
+- My short-term goal includes getting an internship within the cloud security/compliance space.

-My long-term goal includes helping organizations automate their manual compliance processes to enable security and reduce operational overhead using AWS.
+- My long-term goal includes helping organizations automate their manual compliance processes to enable security and reduce operational overhead using AWS.

 ---